Best 10 Foods to Boost Metabolism

 Research reports that caffeine intake has a stimulating effect on energy expenditure and can lead to increased metabolism.
 However, too much caffeine is definitely not helpful so limit consumption

 Decaffeinated coffee does not have the same metabolism boosting benefits.
-Also, adding cream or sugar will increase its calorie content, which may work against the caffeine’s beneficial effects on metabolism.
+Also, adding milk or sugar will increase its calorie content, which may work against the caffeine’s beneficial effects on metabolism.

 8. Brazil nuts are one of the richest sources of selenium, a mineral that is essential for metabolism, reproduction, and immune function.
 They also contain protein and healthful fats to make you feel fuller.